LuigiBrosNin/UNI/Master first year/Computer vision/Computer vision.md

 ![[Pasted image 20250524174225.png]]
 ### One-Stage Detectors
 While Faster R-CNN is accurate, it's still slow due to its two-stage nature.
+<u>One stage detectors are a tradeoff of small accuracy for huge gains in speed and simplicity</u>
 #### YOLO (You Only Look Once)
 1. The image is divided into an **S×S grid** -> A Backbone CNN processes the image into a feature map
 2. For each grid cell in the feature map -> Predicts presence, bounding boxes and class probabilities **directly** from the image grid